 What to See in Paracelis?

 For avid adventurers/hikers, there is just so much to see in Paracelis.
-It would, however, take extra endurance and strength to go chasing these spots as they are mostly distant from the town center.
+It would, however, take extra endurance and strength to go chasing these spots as they are most distant from the town center.

 First, we have Maalinsawang Falls/Pool.
 Locals love to come here because of its cool waters.
 Its pool is wide and very deep with two layers of mini-cascades.
 To get here, one needs to ride for 20-minutes from the town center and hike for some five minutes from the road.
 This is among the locally-popular tourist spots in Paracelis.

 Second, there is the Sifu River.
 Sifu River emanates from the forested mountains of Barlig and Natonin.
 On its upper reaches, it’s a raging torrent.
 However, it begins to flow smoothly once it reaches Paracelis.
 It is a potential site for whitewater rafting, boating, swimming, and other recreational activities.
 Visiting this spot is a rejuvenating way to escape the simmering heat of Paracelis’ midday.